Inward-rectifier potassium channel

 Inward-rectifier potassium channels (K_{ir}, IRK) are a specific lipid-gated subset of potassium channels.
 To date, seven subfamilies have been identified in various mammalian cell types, plants, and bacteria.
 They are activated by phosphatidylinositol 4,5-bisphosphate (PIP_{2}).
 The malfunction of the channels has been implicated in several diseases.
 IRK channels possess a pore domain, homologous to that of voltage-gated ion channels, and flanking transmembrane segments (TMSs).
 They may exist in the membrane as homo- or heterooligomers and each monomer possesses between 2 and 4 TMSs.
 In terms of function, these proteins transport potassium (K^{+}), with a greater tendency for K^{+} uptake than K^{+} export.
-The process of inward-rectification was discovered by Denis Noble in cardiac muscle cells in 1960s and by Richard Adrian and Alan Hodgkin in 1970 in skeletal muscle cells.
+The process of inward-rectification was discovered by Bernard Katz in skeletal muscle cells in 1949, and Denis Noble in cardiac muscle cells in 1960s.

 Overview of inward rectification

 Figure 1.
 Whole-cell current recordings of K_{ir}2 inwardly-rectifying potassium channels expressed in an HEK293 cell.
 (This is a strongly inwardly rectifying current.
 Downward deflections are inward currents, upward deflections outward currents, and the x-axis is time in seconds.)
 There are 13 responses superimposed in this image.
 The bottom-most trace is current elicited by a voltage step to -60 mV, and the top-most to +60 mV, relative to the resting potential, which is close to the K^{+} reversal potential in this experimental system.
 Other traces are in 10 mV increments between the two.

 A channel that is "inwardly-rectifying" is one that passes current (positive charge) more easily in the inward direction (into the cell) than in the outward direction (out of the cell).
 It is thought that this current may play an important role in regulating neuronal activity, by helping to stabilize the resting membrane potential of the cell.

 By convention, inward current (positive charge moving into the cell) is displayed in voltage clamp as a downward deflection, while an outward current (positive charge moving out of the cell) is shown as an upward deflection.
 At membrane potentials negative to potassium's reversal potential, inwardly rectifying K^{+} channels support the flow of positively charged K^{+} ions into the cell, pushing the membrane potential back to the resting potential.
 This can be seen in Figure 1: when the membrane potential is clamped negative to the channel's resting potential (e.g. -60 mV), inward current flows (i.e. positive charge flows into the cell).
 However, when the membrane potential is set positive to the channel's resting potential (e.g. +60 mV), these channels pass very little current.
 Simply put, this channel passes much more current in the inward direction than the outward one, at its operating voltage range.
 These channels are not perfect rectifiers, as they can pass some outward current in the voltage range up to about 30 mV above resting potential.